blockybob/box-pop-out-of-page/README.md

 # box-pop-out-of-page
-This is a box that pops out of the page when the user scrolls past a certain point
+This is a box that pops out of the page when the user scrolls past a certain point on the screen, creating a lasting effect on your users.